raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/step1_point2_wires.jpg)

 1. Take a 12R resistor and the ends of the speaker cable without electrical tape around them.
-Twist one wire of the cable around one wire coming from the resistor and the other wire around the remaining wire coming from the resistor (it doesn't matter which wire is connected to which).
+Twist one wire of the cable around one wire coming from the resistor, and the other wire around the remaining wire coming from the resistor; it doesn't matter which wire is connected to which.

-    Make sure that there is a firm connection, you can even wrap electrical tape around the twisted wire to ensure it stays in place.
+    Make sure that there is a firm connection; you can even wrap electrical tape around the twisted wire to ensure it stays in place.

     ![](images/step1_point3_resistor.jpg)

-1. Now, take some more electrical tape (it doesn't matter what colour) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side, see picture).
+1. Now, take some more electrical tape (it doesn't matter what colour) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side- see picture).
 It's important that this resistor is firmly touching the balloon, so stick it on carefully.

     ![](images/step1_point4_positionofresistor.jpg)

     ![](images/step1_point4_tapedresistor.jpg)

-1. Now tie some string onto the knot of your balloon and hang it from the ceiling using tape or tack.
+1. Now tie some string onto the knot of your balloon and hang it from the ceiling using tape or Blu-tack.

 ## Connect the transistor

 The voltage of a circuit is the amount of 'push' the current has; a higher voltage provides a bigger push, which usually results in more current flowing in the circuit.
-Here, in order to make the resistors hot enough to pop the balloons, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use what's called a Transistor.
+Here, in order to make the resistors hot enough to pop the balloons, we need to run a higher current through them than the voltage on the Raspberry Pi can provide, and to do this we'll use what's called a transistor.

-A Transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow, but it's important that they're wired up correctly.
+A transistor allows you to 'amplify' a circuit, as they can be switched 'on' by a low voltage circuit, and once 'on' they allow a higher voltage circuit to flow.
+However, it's important that they're wired up correctly.

-Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom, each of these leads has a different name and role.
+Hold your transistor up and you'll see that it's a semi-circle shape, with three leads coming out the bottom.
+Each of these leads has a different name and role.

-The Base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on',  allowing current (from a higher voltage circuit) to flow between the Collector and the Emitter:
+The base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on', allowing current (from a higher voltage circuit) to flow between the collector and the emitter:

 ** Please note: some models of transistors have the legs in a different order.
 If you are not using BC635 transistors then you must look at the datasheet to check they are correct.
-Wiring up incorrectly could mean you'll damage your Pi, the transistor or pop your balloon too early!**
+Wiring up incorrectly could mean you'll damage your Pi or the transistor, or pop your balloon too early!**

-Hold the BC635 transistor with the flat side facing towards you and from left to right the leads are called the Emitter, the Collector and Base.
+Hold the BC635 transistor with the flat side facing towards you; from left to right the leads are called the emitter, the collector and base.

 ![](images/transistor.png)